Recommended SAT Reading List / Summer Reading List

 If you don't have a tutor, then you need books and flashcards by Kaplan and/or Princeton Review.
 Their books will cover math test-taking strategies and tricks, but this information will do you good only if you read those chapters.
 All too often the kids jump into the practice tests or read some other chapter that is not nearly as useful.
 As I said before, no practice tests are as much like the real ones as the practice tests in "The Official SAT Study Guide."
 But The Official Guide contains no answer explanations, only answers.
 The Official Guide to the SAT (2nd ed.) has 10 practice tests and answer keys.
 However, it does NOT contain answer explanations (the book is 1100 pages as it is).

 The ACT contains very few tough vocabulary words, so the SAT tests vocabulary much more than the ACT does.
 The ACT Math section requires many formulas, few of which are given.
 But the ACT Math section does not require an understanding of the mathematical concepts, so some students find the ACT Math much easier than the SAT Math.
 The ACT Science is very challenging, given the time constraints (a 36 in Science impresses the heck out of me).
-Many people think both the SAT and the ACT measure a student's IQ.
+Many people think both the SAT and the ACT are good measures a student's IQ or at least academic intelligence.